Unveiling CSRD – its ripple effect on transport and logistics

 • ESRS aim to ensure that companies across the EU report comparable and reliable sustainability information.

 • Penalties for non-compliance are to be established by the EU member states.
-Following the Non-Financial Reporting Directive (NFRD)[1]of which the CSRD is the successor, companies may face fines of up to either €10 million, 5% of the total annual turnover or twice the total profits made/losses avoided due to the breach.
+Following the Non-Financial Reporting Directive (NFRD)[1]of which CSRD is the successor, companies may face fines of up to either €10 million, 5% of the total annual turnover or twice the total profits made/losses avoided due to the breach.

-• The CSRD directly impacts listed and large-sized companies operating in the EU and indirectly impact their entire supply chain, particularly for the reporting of scope 3 emissions.
+• CSRD directly impacts listed and large-sized companies operating in the EU and indirectly impact their entire supply chain, particularly for the reporting of scope 3 emissions.

 Which companies need to report under CSRD requirements?

-While the CSRD first and foremost concerns large and EU-listed companies, the entire supply chain of these companies will indirectly be impacted as well, as the following table indicates.
+While CSRD first and foremost concerns large and EU-listed companies, the entire supply chain of these companies will indirectly be impacted as well, as the following table indicates.

 Which companies are impacted by CSRD?